7D6N Phobjikha Bhutan

 Home Visit

-Visit a Bhutanese family at their home and share dinner over conversations.
-Take a peek into their lives and experience dining in a traditional Bhutanese home embraced by the warm hospitality of the family.
+Visit a Bhutanese family in their home and share a heartfelt dinner accompanied by warm, engaging conversations.
+Step into their daily lives and experience the charm of dining in a traditional Bhutanese setting, where the meal is enriched by the genuine hospitality and kindness of your hosts.

 Day 5 Gangtey to Paro